 Home > Pocket Burgundies

 The Council on Library and Information Resources (CLIR) invites proposals for its “Pocket Burgundy” series.
 Prospective authors can propose ideas for reports based on their interests and the needs of the information and cultural heritage communities.
 Selected authors will be offered a stipend of $2,500 for their publication.
-Proposals are due by Wednesday, September 28, 2022.
+The proposal due date has been extended to Wednesday, October 5, 2022.
 Decisions will be announced in December 2022.

 For decades, CLIR’s published reports—known informally as “burgundy books” because of the cover color—have been important sources of research, ideas, and reference materials in the information and cultural heritage sectors.
 In recent years, titles have included Creating Access to HBCU Library Alliance Archives: Needs, Capacity, and Technical Planning; 3D/VR in the Academic Library: Emerging Practices and Trends; The Future of Email Archives; and ARSC Guide to Audio Preservation.
 These publications have typically been in the form of in-depth reports, manuals, and assessments commissioned by CLIR or external funders and designed for online or print publication.
 The Pocket Burgundy series flips our publication agenda from a top-down to a bottom-up orientation.
 CLIR sees this as an opportunity to hear from our community about their most pressing information needs, while elevating new voices in the field and promoting new research and ideas.
 The first proposal cycle for the Pocket Burgundy series was held in 2021; five publications were selected, which we expect to publish in 2023.

 What types of publications are we looking for?